AltariumDEV/AltariumDEV/README.md

-# Hello there! 🎇
+# Hello there!

-My name is Altarium (or Altar)
+My name is Altarium (or Altar).
+I am a software developer specializing in making software using mostly Javascript/Typescript.

-I am a software developer specializing in making dumb stuff using languages that are weird.
+Main Languages are deceiving as I don't actually publish the projects that I make in Javascript.

-My main languages are JavaScript and Lua (Yea, Lua.
-That really old scripting language)
+I usually push my newer projects that don't have to do with JS here.

 Here are some fancy stats that are made using anuraghazra's readme stats repo:
 <a href="https://github.com/anuraghazra/github-readme-stats">